sejopi/simple-infoz/README.md

 - if we get close i might speak way more **emotionally expressive** n **spontaneous**!
   Co: i dont use insults at all, even as a joke, i dont leik using it on friends!

-- i do like jokes or puns, especially dark humor, but uH i dont tolerate rAAR (r*pe) or **ANY** sexual jokes! it makes me uncomfortable.
+- i do like jokes or puns, especially dark humor, but uH i dont tolerate rAAR (r*pe) or **ANY** sexual jokes! it makes me uncomfortable , i also dont like using any hard slurs or hearing it; i do swear a lot anyway but never those slurs!

 - not good at comforting! i will listen, however. you can try approaching other ppl yk for... better comfort? ;oC whatever i say arent always helpful to ur vents!
   **consult ur guardians or professional therapist at least if its something WAAAAAAY serious.**